grace-nicholson/501_mini_project/README.md

 ## Installation

 1. Install the Arduino IDE and required board libraries.
-2. Install Python dependencies listed in `requirements.txt`.
+2. Install Python dependencies listed in `requirements`.
 3. Configure WiFi credentials and API keys where required.
 4. Configure file-paths where required.